-The Department has issued a separate advisory opinion, SC Revenue Ruling #99-2, concerning the deed recording fee and the transfer of realty as part of an income tax deferred exchange under Internal Revenue Code Section 1031.
-For information concerning the taxability of the various transactions in an income tax deferred exchange under Internal Revenue Code Section 1031, consult SC Revenue Ruling #99-2.
-(See SC Revenue Ruling #99-2.)
+The Department has issued a separate advisory opinion, SC Revenue #99-2, concerning the deed recording fee and the transfer of realty as part of an income tax deferred exchange under Internal Revenue Code Section 1031.
+For information concerning the taxability of the various transactions in an income tax deferred exchange under Internal Revenue Code Section 1031, consult SC Revenue #99-2.
+(See SC Revenue Ruling #99-2 attached as Exhibit "A" on page 48.)